Developing catchment-scale expertise

 A new Griffith-led study has developed a framework to operationalise global ‘theories of change’, coordinating local and global actions to secure a future where humans live in harmony with nature.

-Published in Nature Sustainability in 2023, the research translates global-scale theories of change, into tangible steps for conservation of ecosystems.
+Published in Nature Sustainability, the research translates global-scale theories of change, into tangible steps for conservation of ecosystems.
 These steps take account of the economic and political conditions in each nation to ensure conservation actions have the best chance of working.

 Global theories of change provide broad, overarching guidance for the conservation and sustainable use of Earth’s ecosystems, including water conservation, but they don’t inform how conservation actions will lead to benefits for society and ecosystems.
 A robust theory of change must consider the social, economic and political factors that allow actions to be successfully implemented – known as ‘enabling conditions’.